shadowezz/Productiv/docs/UserGuide.md

 #### Deleting a meeting: `delete`

-Deletes the specified meeting from the meeting list.
+Deletes the specified meeting from your meeting list.

 Format: `delete INDEX`
-* `INDEX` is the index number of the meeting in the displayed meeting list.
+* `INDEX` is the index number of the meeting in your displayed meeting list.
 * `INDEX` must be a positive integer.

-Examples:
+Example:
-* `delete 3` deletes the 3rd meeting in the meeting list.
+* `delete 3` deletes the 3rd meeting in your meeting list.

 ### Exiting *Productiv*: `exit`